 Why Forest Hills?

-Founded in 1890, Forest Hills is a school district where all members of the community come together to support quality education for nearly 7,400 students.
+Founded in 1890, Forest Hills is a school district where all members of the community come together to support quality education for more than 7,000 students.
 Serving Anderson Township and the Village of Newtown, suburbs of Cincinnati, Forest Hills is proud of its tradition of academic excellence and affordable operating costs.

 To foster a love of learning, pursue excellence, and meet the individual needs of each learner, Forest Hills teachers are highly trained, passionate, and dedicated.
 The majority of the district’s teachers hold a master’s degree and more than 50 percent of our staff have called Forest Hills home for more than a decade.